delabassee/java-lab/lab5-conference-app.md

 * Any given branch contains the solutions of the preceding exercises.
 If you are lost just checkout the n+1 branch and check your code.

-* You can also browse branches' content directly on [GitHub](https://github.com/delabassee/odl-java-hol/branches)⛔ (make repo public!)
+* You can also browse branches' content directly on [GitHub](https://github.com/delabassee/odl-java-hol/branches)

 * During this lab, you will only do simple Java coding so you won't use a Java IDE.
 Instead, you will use the versatile `nano` text editor.
 Here are some of its important key shortcuts.